MODERN DENTISTRY IN A FRIENDLY AND RELAXED SETTING.

 Veneers are layers of thin porcelain that are bonded to the fronts of your teeth.
 They can dramatically change the color, shape, and even alignment of your teeth with minimum alteration to the enamel.
 Less than a millimeter is removed from the enamel of your teeth to accommodate veneers.
 Anterior teeth are normally the best candidates for veneers.

 Dental implants are, in many instances, the best treatment option for missing teeth.
-Implants consist of a titanium "screw" that is surgically inserted into the area of the missing tooth and a porcelain crown that fits on top of it.
+Implants consist of a titanium "screw" that is surgically inserted into the area of the missing tooth , a porcelain crown that fits on top of it, and an abutment post that connects the two pieces.
 After surgical insertion of the implant, bone grows around the implant and fuses to it.
 This process takes 3-4 months and once completed, the implant is completely and solidly integrated into your jaw.
 A crown is then fitted for your implant.

 Implants are often recommended as the best treatment because it preserves bone (without the long roots of a tooth to support, bone just shrinks and disappears), no adjacent teeth are altered (as they always are for bridges and partial dentures), and they feel like natural teeth.